thewitking/bugs/LL_Issue/README.md

 # Issue:

-While detecting a loop in a LL using addresses memory of traversed addressess, a function "int detectLoop(LL *Head)" was returing true status indicating that the address was already visited even though when we had no loop in LL.
+While detecting a loop in a LL using addresses memory of traversed addressess, a function "int detectLoop(LL *Head)" was returning true status indicating that the address was already visited even though when we had no loop in LL.
 Issue was with a local array of pointers storing the addressess traversed in Linked list.

 # Root cause: